pág. 8796

 regard to effectively applying grammar rules in writing, consistent practice is important.
 This is

-supported by Merrill Swain’s (1985) Comprehensible Output Hypothesis, which
+supported by Merrill Swain’s (1985) Comprehensible Output Hypothesis, which underscores the

 importance of active language production for learning.
 As Lightbown et al. (2006) emphasized that “the